DOI-ONRR/doi-extractives-data/README.md

 The U.S. also recently became a part of an international standard called the [Extractive Industries Transparency Initiative (EITI)](http://www.eiti.org/).
 EITI is a global coalition of governments, companies and civil society working together to improve openness and accountable management of revenues from natural resources.
 For more information on the U.S. process of implementing the EITI standard, see the [USEITI homepage](http://www.doi.gov/eiti).
 The U.S. will be the first developed country to sign on to and follow the standard.

 ## About this website
-This is the development branch of the v2 [US EITI](https://useiti.doi.gov) site.
+This is the development branch of the [D-EITI] (https://www.d-eiti.de/) site, a fork of the [US EITI](https://github.com/18F/doi-extractives-data) site, most of the source code was re-used and some was newly implemented, to see a journal of the technical challenges we faced see [journal.md](https://github.com/PfeffermindGames/doi-extractives-data/blob/dev/logs.md).

 ## Data
-The [data catalog](https://github.com/18F/doi-extractives-data/wiki/Data-Catalog) explains what most of the data is and where it came from.
+The [data catalog](https://github.com/PfeffermindGames/doi-extractives-data/wiki/Data-Catalog) explains what most of the data is and where it came from.
 See the [data](data/) directory for more detailed info and instructions on updating the data.

 ## Running the Site
 This site is made with [Jekyll].
 To run it locally, clone this repository then: